pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-january-2023.md

 ### **Is there an option to book a private room?**

 Yes, there is.
 However, the aforementioned price is based on twin sharing, which means you will share the room with another person in the group.
+But don't worry, the rooms and tents are so spacious that twin sharing means having separate bedrooms.
 As soon as the group is complete, we will make a roomplan taking into account personal preferences.
 The single supplement of $ .... will give you a private room in both lodges.

 ### **Will you advise what documents to organize in order to travel?**